 Section 15125 of the CEQA Guidelines requires EIRs to include a description of the physical environmental conditions in the vicinity of the Proposed Action that exists at the time of the NOP.
 The LAHD issued the NOP in November 2004.
 At that time construction of the Channel Deepening Project was underway and included dredging activities in the Main Channel, installation of drainage structures at the Southwest Slip, fill activities at Pier 300, movement of surcharge at Pier 300, and dike construction at Pier 400.
 These activities included use of one dredge, eight barges, seven tugboats, and three survey boats.
 The CEQA Baseline represents the setting at a fixed point in time, with no project growth over time, and differs from the No Action Alternative in that the No Action Alternative addresses what is likely to happen at the site over time, starting from the baseline conditions.
 The No Action Alternative allows for growth at the project site that would occur without any required additional approvals.
 NEPA requires that the EIS shall succinctly describe the environment of the area(s) to be affected or created by the alternatives under consideration (40 CFR 1502.15).
-For purposes of this document the USACE has determined that using the CEQA Baseline as the NEPA Baseline is appropriate because in this case the No Federal Action is equivalent to the No Action under CEQAHowever, NEPA has no direct guidance regarding when the establishment of a baseline for determining the significance of an impact when preparing an EIS should occur.
+However, NEPA has no direct guidance regarding when the establishment of a baseline for determining the significance of an impact when preparing an EIS should occur.
 Therefore, this document will use the CEQA Baseline.